 Additional publication details

-|Title||Seismic reflection results of the GYRE 1997 Cruise at the Bryant Canyon of the Louisiana Gulf Coast|
+|Title||Seismic reflection results from the GYRE 1997 cruise of the Bryant Canyon on the Louisiana Gulf Coast|

 |Publisher||U.S. Geological Survey|

 |Google Analytic Metrics||Metrics page|